slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 ### Almost-Million-Dollar Grants

-I came up with, proposed, taught, wrote, and made diagrams for many of the main ideas of their two grants, totalling almost a $million brought into their institution.
+I came up with, proposed, taught, wrote, and made diagrams for many of the main ideas of two of their grants, totalling almost a $million brought into their institution.
 <!--
 My advisor decided I didn’t have enough papers, just before my [next paper publication](https://docs.google.com/presentation/d/1nZFXtz2hJQlAsiLW-nuxRDPh97-UAj_g7eN326vTL8k/edit?usp=sharing) was accepted for publciation, while it was still under review with positive reviews.